Lazice/KitC-fanfictions/raw/Roulive_fic2.md

 *"Name and suit?"*
 "Olive, Diamond candidate."
 The burly handman slowly turns away from it, letting their gaze leave Olive last as they'd go to unlock.
 The door swings open with with a creek, the cobble grounds accent the flourishing, cold Autumn.

 ...
 The tallest hill isn't hard to spot, but a turn to the left and off the tracks.
+Upon tracks and making ways,

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTgwNTc0MjIxMSwtMzQ1NTcxNzI2LDY1OT
 k0OTM3OCwtMzkzNDk0NTA1LC0zMDgyOTE4NDgsLTIwNjkxMjgx